mphili/tutorials/README.md

 # Tutorials

-This repository contains examples of common data science problems and some solutions using state-of-the-art data science methods and algorithms.
+This repository is my personal library containing examples of common data science problems and some solutions using state-of-the-art data science methods and algorithms.

 * Recommender Systems (TODO)
 * Reinforcement Learning (TODO)